Associate Director, Flute, Clarinet, Saxophone

 In 2014 Phil became Associate Director of Mitchell Conservatorium where he looks forward to enabling a vibrant future for regional conservatoriums in Western NSW.

 Hollie Coleman has been involved in music since she was 6 years old when she started playing the Recorder.
-She then began learning Clarinet which she has been playing since the age of 8.
+She then began learning Clarinet which she has been playing since the age of eight.
 During this time she has completed Trinity and AMEB exams including her ATCL Recital Diploma in 2005.
 She attended the University of Newcastle Conservatorium in 2008 where she started her Bachelor of Music degree.
 Upon returning to Bathurst in 2009 Hollie joined the staff at MitCon and has continued her studies by distance education since 2010.
-After taking some time off studying while having her 2 children she successfully completed her Bachelor of Music degree majoring in Clarinet in 2016.
+After taking some time off studying while having her two children she successfully completed her Bachelor of Music degree majoring in Clarinet in 2016.
 She also completed the Jerry Nowak Conducting Course in 2010 which she found to be one of the most rewarding educational experiences she has had.